rahulseetharaman/rahulseetharaman.github.io/content/notes/favorite-quotes.md

 > My mission in life is not merely to survive, but to thrive; and to do so with some passion, some compassion, some humor, and some style.

+> When you feel you hate the world, eat.
+When you feel the world hates you, sleep.
+When you feel you hate yourself, shower.